The 2025 Innovation Fellowship

 No. The fellowship is aimed at serving people from diverse backgrounds with little to no post-secondary education and limited, foundational technical experience.

-• Pre-Training is a prerequisite for the Innovation Fellowship.
-Pre-Training aims to gauge your persistence and ability to engage in independent, self-paced learning of technical content.
-The course consists of self-guided modules that will build your baseline knowledge of the tech industry and specific skills and digital tools for the track you have applied for: Web Development, UX/UI Design, Data Science, or Cyber Security.
+Foundations is a five-week-long prerequisite course for enrollment in the Innovation Fellowship.
+The Foundations Course aims to gauge your persistence and ability to engage in independent, self-paced learning of technical content.
+The course consists of self-guided modules in addition to live sessions that will build your baseline knowledge of the tech industry and specific skills required for the fellowship.
+Your acceptance into the course is dependent on completion and passing the Foundations course.

 Classes will be taught by experienced tech professionals with instructional experience, seasoned alumni, and guest speakers.